Monthly Archives: September 2019

 The reign of Edgar the Peaceful, King of the English brought a period of peace unknown in recent memory.
 His coronation service written by St. Dunstan, Archbishop of Canterbury has formed the basis for the coronation services for English and British monarchs ever since.
 Born around 943, Edgar the Peaceful, King of the English was the younger son of the two sons Edmund I, King of the English and Ælfgifu of Shaftesbury.
 He had one elder brother:

-Eadwig was an unpopular king and his short reign was marked by conflicts with the nobility and the church.
+Eadwig was an unpopular king whose short reign was marked by conflicts with the nobility and the church.
 In 957, the Mercians and Northumbrians revolted and chose Edgar as king of the country north of the River Thames.
 The south of England, however, remained loyal to Eadwig.
 On October 1, 959, Eadwig died in Gloucester in what some consider suspicious, but certainly unknown circumstances, at around the age of nineteen.
 As Eadwig did not have children, his 16-year-old brother Edgar succeeded him and reunified England.

 Edgar’s marriage history is uncertain.
 He had relationships with three women but only the third was considered his “lawful wife.